-We have a dedicated Compliance Committee, which consists of the Group Chief Executive Officer and Chief Financial Officer, chaired by the Group Chief Compliance Officer.
-The Compliance Committee is supported by Regional Compliance Officers.
-In 2020, no reports on human rights violations have been made by the Regional Compliance Officers.
+SYNLAB AG has a dedicated Compliance Committee, which consists of the Group Chief Executive Officer and Group Chief Financial Officer, chaired by the Group Chief Compliance Officer.
+The Compliance Committee is supported by Regional Compliance Officers, which includes the Head of Legal and Compliance for the UK and Ireland.

 Effective Actions Taken